top of page

 Deadline: Rolling

-The Ocean County Historical Society High School Community Service Program is a great opportunity for New Jersey high schoolers interested in history and giving back to their communities.
-This volunteer position assists with a variety of tasks related to the museum’s day-to-day operation.
-Volunteers also engage in service projects like inventory and record keeping, assisting with programs, and exhibiting and displaying research.
-Volunteers build a number of valuable skills and gain a deeper understanding of the career paths available in the “study of history.”
+Strictly speaking, the Ocean County Historical Society High School Community Service Program isn’t a high school internship.
+That said, this extracurricular activity is a great opportunity for New Jersey high schoolers interested in history and giving back to their communities.
+Students engaged in this volunteer position assist with a variety of tasks related to the museum’s day-to-day operation.
+Volunteers also undertake service projects like inventory and record keeping, assist with programs, and exhibit and display research.

 Ages: 15-19

-Location: Trenton, NJ
+Location: Trenton, New Jersey

 Timeline: Summer

-The Mercer County Student Internship Program is open to high schoolers who live or attend school in Mercer County, New Jersey.
+The Mercer County Student Internship Program is open to high schoolers who live or attend school in Mercer County, NJ.
 Interns take part in a variety of activities that teach new skills, develop existing knowledge and abilities, and explore potential career paths in the public sector.
-Interns leave the program having gained practical, hands-on, real-world experience, built career readiness, and earned some money—interns are paid.

-Location: Princeton, NJ
+Location: Princeton, New Jersey

-Timeline: Sophomore through Senior Year
+Timeline: Sophomore through senior year

 Princeton University Preparatory Program (PUPP) Scholars are nurtured throughout their high school career—scholars receive academic support, are challenged to work diligently and at an exemplary level, and are guided through the college admissions and financial aid process.
 Scholars participate in academic enrichment sessions and cultural excursions during the school year; over the summer, they complete intensive six-and-a-half-week summer institutes at Princeton University.

-Ages: Rising Junior
+Ages: Junior

-Location: Princeton, NJ
+Location: Princeton, New Jersey

 Timeline: Year-round